gumvic/remlok-clj/README.md

 Of course, this solution isn't quite optimal, so any feedback is welcome!

-### Why should I handle request by hand on the remote?
+### Why should I handle requests by hand on the remote?

 Since you may be composing your response in a non-trivial fashion.